bylee20/bomi/src/mpv/DOCS/man/vo.rst

         possible that this makes video output slower, or has no effect at all.

         X11/GLX only.

+    ``dwmflush=<no|windowed|yes>``
+        Calls ``DwmFlush`` after swapping buffers on Windows (default: no).
+        It also sets ``SwapInterval(0)`` to ignore the OpenGL timing.
+Values
+        are: no (disabled), windowed (only in windowed mode), yes (also in full screen).
+        This may help getting more consistent frame intervals, especially with high-fps clips - which might also reduce dropped frames.
+Typically a value of 1 should be enough since full screen may bypass the DWM.

+        Windows only.

     ``sw``
         Continue even if a software renderer is detected.